PCB confirms player approach during National T20 Cup

-The Pakistan Cricket Board on Thursday confirmed that a player reported an approach from a suspected bookmaker during the National T20 Cup, currently in progress in Rawalpindi.
+LAHORE -The Pakistan Cricket Board (PCB) on Thursday confirmed that a player reported an approach from a suspected bookmaker during the National T20 Cup, currently in progress in Rawalpindi.

-Following the player’s report, the PCB Anti-Corruption Unit carried out its own investigations, before escalating the matter to the Federal Investigating Agency (FIA) for further probe.

 “As we cannot jeopardize an ongoing investigation, it will be inappropriate for us to share any specifics of the approach.
 However, the PCB as a responsible member of the International Cricket Council will continue to keep the game’s administrative body abreast of the progress in investigations as part of our information-sharing approach.